Pruning of trees requires:

 Why do we need to prune trees?

-Trees need pruning for several reasons:
+Trees in Denver need trimming for several reasons:

 - Improves natural form and appearance.